 The final chapter begins with a brief summary of what was presented in previous chapters.
 This includes a brief and accurate statement of the problem, methodology, and the findings.
-The researcher should discuss how these findings interact with the hypotheses and also with the current literature.
+The researcher should discuss how these findings interact with the hypotheses and also with the current literature (the conceptual framework).
 For example, in a quantitative study, care should be taken to identify how the study's findings support or contradict previous similar studies in the area.
 Thoughtful potential explanations should be proposed to account for these differences.
 Once the study has been placed within the literature, the researcher should discuss what can be accurately concluded from the findings, and the implications of these results on future research.
 Relevant conclusions about design, measurement, or other methodological considerations should be fully discussed.
 The researcher also elaborates on recommendations for future research or the application of the findings to the Dissertation topic.
-The Committee will be particularly interested in the extent to which: (a) the summary is clear and comprehensive; (b) the study is presented in the broader context of the previous literature; (c) the recommendations are practical and a logical extension of the completed research; and (d) the implications are related to the procedures and findings.
+The committee will be particularly interested in the extent to which: (a) the summary is clear and comprehensive; (b) the study is presented in the broader context of the previous literature; (c) the recommendations are practical and a logical extension of the completed research; and (d) the implications are related to the procedures and findings and are specifically related to the field of counseling and counselor education.